 3. Osoyoo Arduino Advanced Learning Kit

 This one is for the serious Arduino enthusiasts.
 If you can’t decide which board to work on, Osoyoo advanced Arduino kit gives you a dual choice of both Uno and Mega 2560 boards which are included.
-Apart from the regular high-build components, you get an infra-red remote controller and receiver, a 2-channel relay module, jumper wires, an acrylic test stand, an 8×8 LED matrix, and an array of sensors.
+Apart from the regular high-build components, you get an infra-red remote controller and receiver, a 2-channel relay module, jumper wires, an acrylic test stand, an 8×8 LED matrix, sound detector, resistors package, and an array of sensors.
 When it comes to the most premium components you need, Osoyoo should definitely be considered.

 As for the learning, the official website has you entirely covered for a variety of tutorials which come with full color graphics to illustrate everything you need for an Arduino assembly.
 If there is one kit you need to guide your Arduino learning from beginner to advanced with the most premium build materials, this one is it!